 So, to It’s A Sin, given the title of one of Pet Shop Boys’ many and classic No.1 hits, although the first episode opens with OMD’s Enola Gay, but then the series begins in September 1981, with that song already having been out for a year, whilst the PSB song wasn’t around until the summer of 1987.

-It centres around the lives of three young men, all from different backgrounds and families, starting with Ritchie (Olly Alexander – lead singer of Years & Years), son of Valerie (Keeley Hawes – Finding Alice) and Clive (Shaun Dooley – The Stranger) – to whom he’ll struggle to come out, who’s moving away to University to find himself, but an initial encounter with the older Ashley (Nathaniel Curtis) may or may not go to plan.
+It centres around the lives of three young men, all from different backgrounds and families, starting with Ritchie (Olly Alexander – lead singer of Years & Years, same as the previous RTD drama but I’m sure that’s entirely coincidental), son of Valerie (Keeley Hawes – Finding Alice) and Clive (Shaun Dooley – The Stranger) – to whom he’ll struggle to come out, who’s moving away to University to find himself, but an initial encounter with the older Ashley (Nathaniel Curtis) may or may not go to plan.
 Before leaving, though, it’s amusing to see Keeley eager to chuck out all the stuff from his old room as a teenager, yet he doesn’t want them to go anywhere near it, as they’d see his stash of adult magazines!

 Add in outgoing builder Roscoe (Omari Douglas), who’s avoiding deportation to Nigeria, and has elders who are upset at his gay lifestyle; plus the shy Colin (Callum Scott Howells), who’s about to start in a posh tailor shop with smarmy Henry Coltrane (Neil Patrick Harris) and the boss, Mr Hart (Nicholas Blane), who gives Colin a hilarious and very obvious come-on, as you’ll discover.